top of page

 What is Neurodivergent-Affirming Therapy and Coaching?

-In neurodivergent-affirming therapy and coaching, therapist and coaches view these variations as something that makes the world a better and more diverse space.
+In neurodivergent-affirming therapy and coaching, therapists and coaches view these variations as something that makes the world a better and more diverse space.

 With these variations, we have different individuals that are able to thrive in different kinds of environments, which actually helps us survive as a species.